ppy/osu-wiki/wiki/Tournaments/MUKASHI/1/en.md

    - The loser of the `!roll` gets the opposite by default.
 2. Map banning **does not apply** in the entirety of the tournament.
 3. **There will be no warm-up beatmaps to be played in the multiplayer lobby.** Players who are looking to warm up are expected to do so by their own during the grace period in between the matches.
-4. Although playing with mods is not mandatory, **all maps (including the tiebreaker) will be played with the FreeMod option enabled.**
+4. Although playing with mods is not mandatory, **all maps (including the tiebreaker) will be played with the Free Mod option enabled.**
-   - Players are allowed to play any map with NoFail, Hidden, FadeIn, Flashlight, and Mirror should they wish to.
+   - Players are allowed to play any map with No Fail, Hidden, Fade In, Flashlight, and Mirror should they wish to.
 5. Players who can compete in the next round are determined by:
-   - In the Extra Preliminary Match, the Quarterfinals, and the Semifinals, each player needs to win 3 points in order to win a match.
-(Best-of-5)
+   - In the extra preliminary match, the Quarterfinals, and the Semifinals, each player needs to win 3 points in order to win a match.
+(Best of 5)
-   - In the 3rd Place Match and the Grand Final, each player needs to win 4 points in order to win a match.
-(Best-of-7)
+   - In the 3rd-place match and the Grand Final, each player needs to win 4 points in order to win a match.
+(Best of 7)
 6. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.